SolarLune/resolv/readme.md

     // You can provide more tags in the same function, as well. (i.e.
     // others := space.FilterByTags("solid", "danger", "zone"))

-    /* Now we check each axis individually.
+    /* Now we check each axis individually against the Space (or, in other words, against all Shapes conatined within the Space).
 This is done to allow a collision on one axis to not stop movement on the other as necessary.
 Note that Space.Resolve() takes the checking Shape as the first argument, and returns the first collision that it comes into contact with.*/